syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 exportOption.DefaultColumnWidth = 150;
 var excelEngine = excelExport.ExportToExcel (this.dataGrid, exportOption);
 {% endhighlight %}
+{% endtabs %}

-SfDataGrid provides you with several properties in `DataGridExcelExportingOption` class to customize the grid while exporting it to excel.
+The SfDataGrid provides several properties in `DataGridExcelExportingOption` class to customize the grid while exporting it to Excel.

-#### AllowOutlining
+### AllowOutlining

-If you export the data grid with grouping applied, you can enable the group expand/collapse option in excel sheet, by setting [DataGridExcelExportingOption.AllowOutlining](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~AllowOutlining.html) as `true`.
-This property's default value is false and hence you cannot expand/collapse the group in excel sheet by default.
+If you export the data grid with grouping applied, you can enable the group expand or collapse option in Excel sheet by setting the [DataGridExcelExportingOption.AllowOutlining](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~AllowOutlining.html) to `true`.
+The default value of this property is false so, you cannot expand or collapse the group in Excel sheet by default.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.AllowOutlining = true;
 {% endhighlight %}
+{% endtabs %}

-#### AllowSortingAndFiltering
+### AllowSortingAndFiltering

-SfDataGrid allow you to export the data grid to excel with sorting and filter option enabled on column header in excel sheet by setting [DataGridExcelExportingOption.AllowSortingAndFiltering](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~AllowSortingAndFiltering.html) as `true`.
-This property's default value is false.
+The SfDataGrid allows exporting the data grid to Excel with sorting and filtering options enabled on the column header in Excel sheet by setting the [DataGridExcelExportingOption.AllowSortingAndFiltering](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~AllowSortingAndFiltering.html) to `true`.
+The default value of this property is false.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.AllowSortingAndFiltering = true;
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/Excel/SortingFiltering.png)

-#### ApplyGridStyle
+### ApplyGridStyle

-SfDataGrid allows to export the data with the applied GridStyle by setting [DataGridExcelExportingOption.ApplyGridStyle](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ApplyGridStyle.html) as `true`.
-By default data will be exported without the GridStyle.
+The SfDataGrid allows exporting the data with the applied GridStyle by setting the [DataGridExcelExportingOption.ApplyGridStyle](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ApplyGridStyle.html) to `true`.
+By default, the data will be exported without the GridStyle.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.ApplyGridStyle = true;
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/Excel/GridStyleExcel.png)

-#### DefaultColumnWidth
+### DefaultColumnWidth

-SfDataGrid allow you to customize the column width in excel file based on your requirement by using [DataGridExcelExportingOption.DefaultColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~DefaultColumnWidth.html) property.
-The `DefaultColumnWidth` value will be applied to all the columns in the excel sheet.
+The SfDataGrid allows customizing the column width in Excel file by using the [DataGridExcelExportingOption.DefaultColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~DefaultColumnWidth.html) property.
+The `DefaultColumnWidth` value will be applied to all the columns in the Excel sheet.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.DefaultColumnWidth = 100;
 {% endhighlight %}
+{% endtabs %}

-#### DefaultRowHeight
+### DefaultRowHeight

-SfDataGrid allow you to customize the row height in excel file based on your requirement by using [DataGridExcelExportingOption.DefaultRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~DefaultRowHeight.html) property.
-The `DefaultRowHeight` value will be applied to all the rows in the excel sheet.
+The SfDataGrid allows customizing the row height in Excel file by using the [DataGridExcelExportingOption.DefaultRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~DefaultRowHeight.html) property.
+The `DefaultRowHeight` value will be applied to all the rows in the Excel sheet.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.DefaultRowHeight = 50;
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/Excel/ColumnWidth.png)

-#### ExcludedColumns
+### ExcludedColumns

-By default, all the columns (including hidden columns) in SfDataGrid will be exported to Excel.
-If you want to exclude particular columns while exporting to excel, you can add those columns to the [DataGridExcelExportingOption.ExcludeColumns](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExcludedColumns.html) property in [DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption.html) list.
+By default, all the columns (including hidden columns) in the SfDataGrid will be exported to Excel.
+To exclude some particular columns while exporting to Excel, add those columns to the [DataGridExcelExportingOption.ExcludeColumns](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExcludedColumns.html) property in [DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption.html) list.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 var list = new List<string>();